 Event scope attribution

 In GA4, events replaced sessions as the fundament of data collection and reporting.
-GA4 makes it possible to report attribution using a selected attribution model for any event (not only for conversions).
+Google Analytics makes it possible to report attribution using a selected attribution model only for conversion events.

 The model is set in the Attribution Settings of the GA4 property.
 There are several pre-defined models to choose from (see the screen below).

 The default data-driven model can be changed at any time.
 This change is retroactive (i.e., it will also change the historical data).